By Paul Noble

 With arms extended, hold your two thumbs together.
 Focus on one thumb and the other thumb is slightly out of focus.
 Your two thumbs only represent around three degrees of your visual arc.

 An evolutionary explanation: our early ancestors above all needed a good sense of movement in their peripheral vision to avoid getting eaten by predators.
 Those who didn’t were!
-This natural selection is why today we can drive down the highway focused on a GPS map without causing an accident!
+This natural selection is why today we can drive down the highway looking at our car’s infotainment screen without causing an accident!

 We can easily calculate the human visual space in pixels: 90 degrees x 60 pixels = 5,400 horizontal pixels and 60 degrees x 60 pixel = 3,600 vertical pixels.
 5,400 x 3,600 = around 20 million pixels, total.
 That’s it.

-Those pixels can be on console mounted displays, on wall displays, on the console desk surface itself in the form of printed material, but without changing screens or turning pages, at any one time, we can comfortably only see or read around 20 million pixels worth of information in all.
+Those pixels can be on console-mounted displays, on wall displays, on the console desk surface itself, or in the form of printed material, but without turning one’s head at any one time, one can comfortably only see or read around 20 million pixels worth of information in all.

 Note: depending on the articulation of the operators’ console seating, a comfortable amount of swiveling side to side and rocking back could effectively expand their visual space to around 120 degrees horizontally x 90 degrees vertically for a total pixel count of around 7,200 x 5,400 – a doubling of their visual to close to 40 million pixels.